Golden Comet: Physicality

 Their bodies form an inverted U-shape, and the hens carry their tail feathers high.
 The golden comet's plumage tends to lean more towards reddish-brown hue, although some individuals may display slightly lighter feathers or gold-colored hue.
 Others might exhibit honey-toned feathers or have white patches amidst the red.
 Their combs, earlobes, and wattles are all a vibrant shade of upright red.
 With orange eyes and bone-colored or yellow beaks, golden comets are further characterized by unfeathered legs that reveal yellow skin and four toes on each foot.
 When they are chicks, the females exhibit stripe-like patterns on their backs similar to chipmunks and generally have darker down feathers.

-It has a laidback, relaxed and amiable temperament.
+They have a laid-back, relaxed, and amiable temperament.

 They are sex linked, that means that the sex of a chick is discernible from birth as both male and females have distinct physical attributes, e.g color.
 Distinguishing between female and male Golden comets is based on their coloration.
 Females are characterized by a golden buff color with stripes, while males display a pale yellow hue.
 This coloration fades off as they become adults, with some white feathers showing at the back of their neck.

 They have an average lifespan of 4 to 5 years.

 Their combs are susceptible to frostbite.
 After reaching three years of age, they become increasingly vulnerable to reproductive organ problems, including conditions like peritonitis and tumors, primarily because of the significant strain placed on these body parts.